-Whether you’re sending an email, estimate or invoice, you want the same look and feel without having to bend over backwards creating templates for every last communication.
-With cloud accounting software, all you have to do is upload your logo, select a color scheme and you’ll know all of your communications with customers will look as professional as you are.
+Whether you’re sending an email, estimate or invoice, you want the same look and feel without having to bend over backwards creating templates for every communication.
+With cloud accounting software, all you have to do is upload your logo and select a color scheme, and all of your communications with customers will look as professional as you are.

 6. See the Bigger Picture With a Reporting System

-Do you know what your profit/loss is right now?
+Do you know what your profit and loss is right now?
 How many days it takes for each client to pay you?
-Who your most profitable client is?
-When you have access to important information about your business at your fingertips, you can make smart, big picture business decisions.
+Or who your most profitable client is?
+When you have access to important information about your business at your fingertips, you can make smart, big-picture business decisions.

 Do you find yourself pushing your accounting tasks to the bottom of your to-do list?
 That’s because invoicing, estimating and preparing data for your accountant is a hassle when the information is spread out in different programs.

 One of the most exciting features of cloud accounting is that you can take care of your accounting tasks on the go.
-From invoicing to estimating to recording expenses, you can do it from anywhere.
-All you need is your laptop, tablet or phone and you have all your accounting information and functions at your fingertips.
-Cloud accounting makes invoicing and expense-management a series of small tasks you can manage instead of one huge task.
+From invoicing and estimating to recording expenses, you can do it from anywhere.
+All you need is your laptop, tablet or phone, and you have all your accounting information and functions at your fingertips.
+Cloud accounting makes invoicing and expense management a series of small tasks you can manage instead of one huge task.

 8. Automate Payment Reminders